Lupin the 3rd: Treasure of the Sorcerer King: Reception

-Lupin the 3rd: Treasure of the Sorcerer King received mixed reviews.
-The game was praised for its spot-on portrayal of the series as well as its graphical and audio design, but was criticized for uneven, clunky gameplay and less-than-stellar enemy AI, with review source X-Play giving "an example where you can crawl into a chest while being chased and the enemy will immediately forget where you are".
-Alex Navarro of CNET Networks praised the game for its voice acting, soundtrack, and level of faithfulness to the source material, but criticized it for its poor graphics and weak enemy AI.
-Game Informer listed Treasure of the Sorcerer King as one of the best video games based on a manga or anime series.
+The game received "average" reviews according to the review aggregation website Metacritic.
+It was praised for its spot-on portrayal of the series as well as its graphical and audio design, but was criticized for uneven, clunky gameplay and less-than-stellar enemy AI.
+Alex Navarro of GameSpot praised the game for its voice acting, soundtrack, and level of faithfulness to the source material, but criticized it for its poor graphics and weak enemy AI.
+Rice Burner of GamePro said, "Despite the minor gripes about the camera and the game's A.I., Treasure of the Sorcerer King is a good gaming experience and an exhilarating encounter for any fan of Lupin the Third[sic]."

+Game Informer listed the game as one of the best video games based on a manga or anime series.